 breakup.
 For those unaware (people who haven’t tried online dating), ghosting is when you’re dating someone who then cuts contact without warning.
 It can happen at any stage in a relationship, from arranging a first date to even walking out of a marriage.
 On some level, all of us are guilty.

-We engage in short-term ghosting by avoiding on purpose; we let friendships drift by not reaching out.
-I’ve ghosted a café – the owner told me to stop by again and I convincingly agreed.
+We engage in short-term ghosting by avoiding on purpose.
+How many of us have let friendships drift because we haven’t reached out.
+I’ve even ghosted a café – I promised the owner I’d return but have since avoided it on purpose.
 I have also ghosted dates.
 Perhaps karma has given me my own medicine.

 When someone ghosts you, it’s them taking action.
 YOU’RE wrong, YOU did something, YOU’RE the one being left.
 Regardless of how imperfect your date/partner may have been, the fault seems to lie with the person who wants to stay.
 We can easily use ghosting as an excuse to beat ourselves up.
 But the truth is, while a ghosted individual may have acted needy, selfish, desperate etc., they cannot put themselves at fault for someone’s cowardly behaviour.